 An uncontested divorce is a popular solution to terminate your marriage when you and your spouse agree on everything pertaining to your divorce.
 Ohio allows this type of divorce, and it can save you time and money, and reduce stress for all parties involved, including minor children.
 An uncontested divorce is a great opportunity to model peaceful collaboration and creates a solid foundation for post-divorce co-parenting.

 Be mindful that even if you and your spouse cannot agree on one aspect of your divorce, this becomes a contested divorce and requires more time before the judge.
 Hiring a lawyer is always important when you file for divorce, even when you and your spouse are willing to collaborate.

-Acceptable grounds for filing for divorce in Ohio include:
+Acceptable grounds for filing for an uncontested divorce in Ohio include:

 - Extreme cruelty

 - Gross neglect of duty

 - Willful absence for at least one year

 What if My Spouse Does Not Respond?

 Both spouses must agree to willfully enter the uncontested divorce process.
 However, if one spouse files for divorce and the other party does not respond within the required time frame, a court can approve the divorce and consider it uncontested.